 Research shows how frighteningly valid these concerns are.
 A recent IDC report estimated that outages can cost a company between $500,000 to $1 million or more per hour.
 In response, many companies have deployed a veritable army of SAP experts to keep their systems running 24 x 7.
 They must not only ensure uptime, but also maintain peak system-wide performance while enforcing company policies and guarding against potential internal and external security threats.

 While these duties are absolutely necessary, they are also tedious, error-prone, and rather undesirable.
 Monitoring duties prevent experienced and ambitious SAP administrators from pursuing more valuable and visible business initiatives.
-Ironically, the bulk of the monitoring effort is spent verifying processes that are working properly rather than addressing issues that aren’t.
+Ironically, the bulk of the SAP monitoring effort is spent verifying processes that are working properly rather than addressing issues that aren’t.
 Those who find potential threats to high availability are usually tasked with fixing them and cleaning up any data inconsistencies they happened to have left behind.

 Moreover, adding new monitored elements is a long and complicated process.
 Even the most highly trained and experienced teams find it difficult to sustain consistent monitoring and service levels across an SAP installation with its accompanying dissimilar system elements.
-With so much time and effort expended collecting gigabytes of statistics in hopes of no action being required, it’s no wonder that SAP system monitoring is regarded by IT leaders as an unpleasant afterthought.
+With so much time and effort expended collecting gigabytes of statistics in hopes of no action being required, it’s no wonder that monitoring of SAP landscapes is regarded by IT leaders as an unpleasant afterthought.
 Yet, as painful as it is, high availability monitoring is absolutely necessary.
 The downside of an outage is simply too great.

 Competing solutions in this market space guard against the dangers of unplanned downtime, some of which are offered as free native add-ons.
-However, nearly all suffer from the same drawbacks that make conventional SAP system monitoring such a time-devouring and costly proposition.
+However, nearly all suffer from the same drawbacks that make conventional SAP monitoring such a time-devouring and costly proposition.

 In a research we've done whopping 50% of SAP Basis engineers see their biggest challenge as the time spent on unpredictable issues.

-Setting up SAP system monitoring can be laborious to say the least.
+Setting up SAP monitoring can be laborious to say the least.
 Often, an IT department has suffered through months and even years deploying a monitoring package throughout an enterprise.
 Depending on the modules in production, monitoring solutions may require specialized versions of software, further complicating installation and configuration.
 Using these applications for daily operations is time-consuming as well.
 The most mundane tasks still require significant human involvement of working through a daily checklist.
 This forces IT professionals into a constant reactive stance, which is always less effective in the long run than proactive and preventative steps.

 The time-intensive nature of conventional monitoring tools keeps businesses on a never-ending treadmill as business rules change.
 When relationships with other firms shift or SAP makes automated system updates, a whole new set of possible inconsistencies opens up, each requiring more staff ramp-up time.
 Additionally, SAP service releases have been known to change API touch points, rendering custom-developed modules unusable.
 Together with high turnover of IT personnel and shifting best practice standards, these changes lengthen response times and threaten the goal of consistent daily system monitoring.

 Most monitoring tools typically lack the at-a-glance report monitoring refinement that leaders expect.
-Generating reports is cumbersome, and slicing information for the needs of different departmental leaders extremely complicated.
+Generating reports are cumbersome, and slicing information for the needs of different departmental leaders extremely complicated.
 Worse yet, many analysts are forced to record these metrics in spreadsheets, which almost always leads to inaccurate, outdated readings.
 As a result, transparency suffers, which threatens promised service level agreements (SLAs).
 Complications of daily reporting are only magnified with audits and compliance reports, which are slow, laborious and as painful to produce as they are to read.